kodekloudhub/certified-kubernetes-administrator-course/docs/12-Troubleshooting/10-Practice-Test-Troubleshoot-Network.md

       Here we see that the files mounted by the config map are `config.conf` and `kubeconfig.conf`, but _not_ `configuration.conf`.

+      These two files are

+      * `config.conf` - This is the actual configuration that kube-proxy needs to load.
+This file refers to `kubeconfig.conf`
+      * `kubeconfig.conf` - This is simply a a kubeconfig file, same as you will find on the lab terminal in `~/.kube.config`.
+It is the credentials and address for kube-proxy to talk to the api server.

    1. Fix the command line arguments to `kube-proxy`

       ```